My thoughts on Afghanistan

 August 15, 2021

 As an American and a Vietnam Veteran, the shocking events currently transpiring in Afghanistan are extremely disturbing to me.
 I suspect that I am not the only Veteran who is distressed by yet another U.S failure on the world stage.
-What we are currently witnessing in Afghanistan is a military victory that once again has been floundered by our government and its clueless self-aggrandizing politicians (past and present!)
+What we are currently witnessing in Afghanistan is a military victory that once again has been floundered by our clueless, gutless, self-aggrandizing politicians.
+Many of whom would be more valuable to our country by staying at home enriching their minds watching Captain Kangaroo.